eclipse-hono/hono/site/content/api/Metrics.md

 When metrics via InfluxDB is enabled, then Hono offers the following metrics in the Hono-local InfluxDB.
-Metrics are sent to InfluxDB via the Graphite reporter, however the Graphite reporter is not part of the guarantueed Hono interfacea.
+Metrics are sent to InfluxDB via the Graphite reporter, however the Graphite reporter is not part of the guaranteed Hono interface.
 Only the structure of the InfluxDB is.
-This means that in a future version Hono might use a different mechanism to feed metrics in the InfluxDB, but the structure inside the InfluxDB will stay stable.
+This means that a future version Hono might use a different mechanism to feed metrics into the InfluxDB, but the structure inside the InfluxDB will stay stable.

 ### Tags